 * Mandatory connection to SEFC, Zero Emission’s Building Plan

 The shadow value of carbon (i.e. what would the carbon tax have to be in order to make a fossil fuel alternative cost-neutral with the what is permitted/required/incentivized) is much higher than the carbon tax in 2019.
-In all cases multiple times higher, and in some cases an order of magnitude higher.
+In all cases, it is multiple times higher, and in some cases, an order of magnitude higher.

 The behavioral economics of this are further confounding when you consider that the carbon tax is revenue neutral.
 Lots has been written on this, and the debate goes on about who gets more or less back.
 The point I’ll make here is that individuals get most (if not all, and then some) of the carbon tax back.

 In the case of coal phase-out or renewable requirements for new power, individuals only pay more for electricity.
 Not only are they paying more per tonne than under existing carbon taxes – they also are not getting any rebate.
 Yet we see gas pump sticker campaigns, courtroom battles, and trenches being dug for the next Federal election campaign on account of a $20-50/tonne carbon taxes.

 The point of all this is not to say we should abandon carbon taxes, or that regulation is the only answer.
 Rather, it is that we should develop climate policy that takes into account human nature.
 In Misbehaving: The Making of Behavioural Economics, Richard Thaler makes the point that often we don’t pursue our own economic best interest.
 Businesses have clued into this for decades – and have made money from this insight.
 It is time policy makers to more closely consider the behavioural response to climate policy as well.

 Carbon pricing may be the most economically rational way to approach climate policy, but it may not be the one that will result in the most meaningful climate action.